48 Jing3 井

 The lower trigram Xun is the rope; line 3 correlates with line 6, which reaches the top of the well.
 The rope has been wound up but the well remains open like line 6 constituted by two broken line strokes, so it sincerely and with trust carries on its mission of supplying water.

-Commentary on the image: Great auspiciousness on the top, (which signifies) a great achievement.
+Commentary on the image: Great auspiciousness at the top, which signifies a great achievement.

 Water has been drawn up from the well and the job accomplished but the well still remains open for others to use; therefore it is greatly auspicious.

 Enlightenment through six six: continuing to deliver one's service.
 Water has been drawn up and the well remains open, with sincerity and trust, to continue its mission; this is greatly auspicious.
-The hexagram that appears while this line is activated is Xun (57), the wind; it blows constantly, one after another, signifying continuance.
+The hexagram that appears when this line changes to masculine (i.e. water) is Xun (57), the wind, wherein it reaches the central position (such as people’s heart) by invisible penetration.
+The wind blows constantly, one after another, also signifying continuance.
 The project has succeeded at position 5, and its product is selling well.
 However, continual after-sale service is still required to maintain good reputation.